 Get it even cheaper by getting $34 off your first stay using my referral link.

-If neither of the options above sound right for you, I’ve created a list of pre-selected hotels, villas, and guesthouses in São Miguel.
-The list only includes rooms with wifi and with good-to-excellent reviews, you can’t go wrong with these!
+Need more options?
+No problem.
+Here is a list of pre-selected hotels, villas, and guesthouses in São Miguel with excellent ratings.
+The list only includes rooms with wifi and top reviews, so you can’t go wrong!

-- Are coming from the United States or Europe
+- Are travelling from Europe or the United States.

 Don’t Miss These Awesome Activities